mvngu/haskyll/doc/decide_pattern.md

 The basic idea of pattern matching is simple.
 Organize the definition of your function according to the specific patterns you want to match.
 That does not sound simple at all.
-We need an example.
+We need examples to clarify how to use pattern matching.

 <!--=========================================================================-->